 Secretary of State

 The United States Constitution guarantees every U.S. citizen age 18 or older the right to vote.
 Our state constitution further defines the right to vote by also requiring voters to be residents of Michigan and registered to vote in their city or township of residence.
-They must also fulfill Michigan's voter identification requirement.
-The requirement can be met in two ways: 1) by bringing acceptable ID, such as a Michigan driver's license, personal ID card or other current ID document or 2) by signing an affidavit stating you are not in possession of ID.

 Voting at the polls can present a unique set of challenges to people with disabilities.
 Federal and state laws require Michigan's cities, townships and villages to provide a reasonable number of accessible registration facilities.
 It is the intent of the law to ensure that voters with disabilities are fully able to exercise their voting rights at the polls.
 Any action or physical barrier that prevents voters with disabilities from casting a ballot is unacceptable.